abravalheri/optz/README.md

   - when the option is present, a callback function runs as soon as the option is recongnized;
   - a pointer to the function (`int (*callback)(optz*)`) that will be used as callback needs to be specified in the field `callback_pointer`;
   - the developer can pass information to this function using the field `aditional_param`.
-* `OPTZ_DELAYED_CALLBACK`
+* `OPTZ_DCALLBACK`
-  - similar to `OPTZ_CALLBACK`, but waits all the options of other types be parsed to run the callback function.
+  - Delayed CALLBACK, similar to `OPTZ_CALLBACK`, but waits all the options of other types be parsed to run the callback function.

 The default behavior of the parser is not consider error the absence of an option.
 The developer can change this by combining the desired type with `OPTZ_REQUIRED` using the bitwise `&` operator, e.g. `OPTZ_REQUIRED & OPTZ_INTEGER`.